Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 3. Dumbbell side lateral raise

-The dumbbell side lateral raise works the side of the shoulders, also known as the lateral head.
-This muscle is one that contributes most to appearance of shoulder size.
-The best way to develop this muscle is through shoulder abduction — moving the arm away from the body.
+The dumbbell side lateral raise works the lateral delts (side of the shoulders), the muscle that contributes most to the appearance of shoulder size.
+The best way to develop this muscle is through shoulder abduction, which means moving the arm away from the body.

-This exercise can work well with a medium to light weight for higher reps.
-It’s a challenging exercise to do with heavy weights, so focus on growing the muscles rather than maxing out on a heavy load.
+This exercise works well with a medium to light weight for higher reps.
+It can be challenging to do with heavy weights, so focus on muscle growth rather than lifting a heavy load.
+It can be done seated or standing, but doing it seated reduces the need for support from your lower back, forcing your shoulders to work harder.

 How to do the dumbbell side lateral raise